LLNL/blt/docs/unit_testing.rst

 `Fortran Unit Test Framework (FRUIT) <https://sourceforge.net/projects/fortranxunit/>`_ for Fortran unit tests.

-Each gtest or FRUIT file is compiled into its own executable that can be run directly or as a ``make`` target.
-Each executable may contain multiple tests.
+Each gtest or FRUIT file may contain multiple tests and is compiled into its own executable that can be run directly or as a ``make`` target.

 Google Test (C++/C Tests)
 --------------------------